 In English, accoutrement refers to the military gear or accessories worn by a soldier during a mission.
 This could include body armour, helmets, masks, backpacks, and similar items.
-Like this:

 What it really means in French: In French, it’s either used to mean people who have really awful taste in clothing, or it can also refer to a ridiculous disguise.
 Just like this one:

 See the difference?

 In English, à la mode is used for food served with ice cream on top, like pie à la mode, cookies à la mode, peaches, or even sandwiches.
 Sometimes it refers to food topped with cheese as well, in some regions in the US.